seanox/pdf-service/manual/Introduction.md

 Structures are complex nested constructs for the output of values, nested data structures as well as lists and function like templates.
 Structures are defined once and can then be reused anywhere with simple placeholders of the same identifier.
-They are rendered only if the key-value directory at the appropriate level contains a key matching the identifier.
+They are rendered only if the key-value dictionary at the appropriate level contains a key matching the identifier.
 For the data type Collection and Map, the placeholders remain after rendering and can thus be (re)used iteratively for lists or recursive for complex nested outputs.